 She also needed to decide whether to stay or go.
 It was a decision she'd been trying to make for months.
 Chasing the mystery of the Phantasm had kept her too busy to think – which perhaps had been the point in the chase.
 But the Phantasm seemed to have gone to ground lately.
 There were various theories on why this was, but all Fiona knew was that the Phantasm's absence left her mind free to consider.

-Fiona squinted as Sadie McGregor entered the room.
+Sadie McGregor entered the room.
+Fiona squinted.
 What was up with the lights?
 Were they running brighter than usual?

 "Fiona," Sadie said.